-Summiyya, a mother of two tweens and a toddler shares her experience:
+Summiyya, a mother of twins and a toddler, shares her experience:

-“When my husband is away on one of those travel trips, I get a glimpse of a single mother’s life which is really tough and I get to appreciate the ordinary life because what is norm to you might be luxury to other people.”
+“When my husband is away on one of those travel trips, I get a glimpse of a single mother’s life, which is really tough, and I get to appreciate the ordinary life because what is normal to you might be luxury to other people.”

 Be Ready for That Little Extra

 Take a deep breath because your roller-coaster ride is just about to begin.

 You will soon feel overwhelmed, tired, angry, and sorry for yourself and at times, you may even experience pangs of anxiety.

 This one comes from recurring experiences, both on mine and my friends’ end.

 I constantly tell my husband, when you guys travel, kids get sick, go through exam weeks, or there are extreme weather conditions like tornadoes and severe thunderstorms.